 The objective of preprocessing input data is to support the model in addressing an optimization challenge.
 Usually, these preprocessing actions are not mandatory, but they are employed to enhance the numerical convergence of the model, considering the real-world constraints imposed by limited datasets and model dimensions, along with the specific parameter initialization choices.
 In \ac{HEP}, (i) $\eta$ represents pseudorapidity, which is a measure related to the polar angle of a particle's trajectory.
-It is commonly used because it is less affected by relativistic effects and is approximately invariant under boosts along the beamline. (ii) $\phi$ represents the azimuthal angle, which is the angle around the beamline. (iii) Together, $\eta$ and $\phi$ provide a way to specify the direction and position of particles or energy deposits within the detector.
-These coordinates are particularly useful for representing and analyzing the distribution of particles produced in high-energy collisions. (iv) The combination of $\eta$ and $\phi$ can be thought of as a way to navigate and map the detector's components in a way that is sensitive to the underlying physics processes. (v) $\eta - \phi$ space is a coordinate system used to describe the properties and positions of particles or objects within particle detectors, particularly in experiments at large colliders like the \ac{LHC}.
+It is commonly used because it is less affected by relativistic effects and is approximately invariant under boosts along the beamline, (ii) $\phi$ represents the azimuthal angle, which is the angle around the beamline, (iii) together, $\eta$ and $\phi$ provide a way to specify the direction and position of particles or energy deposits within the detector.
+These coordinates are particularly useful for representing and analyzing the distribution of particles produced in high-energy collisions, (iv) the combination of $\eta$ and $\phi$ can be thought of as a way to navigate and map the detector's components in a way that is sensitive to the underlying physics processes, (v) $\eta - \phi$ space is a coordinate system used to describe the properties and positions of particles or objects within particle detectors, particularly in experiments at large colliders like the \ac{LHC}.

-The subsequent sequence of data-driven preprocessing procedures was employed on the Jet images: \begin{itemize} \item\textbf{Center (translation and rotation):} Center the Jet image by translating it in $(\eta, \phi)$ coordinates, such that the pixel with the centroid weighted by total \ac{$p_T$} is located at $(\eta, \phi) = (0,0)$.
+The subsequent sequence of data-driven preprocessing procedures was employed on the Jet images and can also be adapted for \acp{PC}): \begin{itemize}[leftmargin=6pt] \item\textbf{Center (translation and rotation):} Center the Jet image by translating it in $(\eta, \phi)$ coordinates, such that the pixel with the centroid weighted by total \ac{$p_T$} is located at $(\eta, \phi) = (0,0)$.
 This procedure involves rotating and boosting the Jet along the beam direction to position it at the center.

 \item\textbf{Crop:} Trim to a region of $value \times value$ pixels centered around $(\eta, \phi) = (0,0)$, encompassing the area where $\eta, \phi$ fall within the range $(-R, R)$.